syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-VS2017.md

 > The package **"Syncfusion.EJ.MVC"** renamed into **"Syncfusion.EJ.AspNet.Core"** from Volume 3, 2016 (14.3.0.49) release.
 The "**preview2-final**" keyword removed our Syncfusion packages naming from Volume 1, 2017 (15.1.0.33) release.

-* After successfull NuGet installation, open your **bower.json** file and specify our bower name “**syncfusion-javascript**” and the value with *.
+* After successful NuGet installation, open your **bower.json** file and specify our bower name “**syncfusion-javascript**” and the value with *.
 The * specifies the latest version of our scripts and themes files.
 After, the bower installation has completed, the project folder structure look like a below structure.

 ![Project folder structure after bower installation complete](getting-started_images/getting-started_img3.png)